cmdremily/BoronTrident/motion/README.md

-# Boron Motion (Work in Progress)
+# Boron Motion Mods (Work in Progress)

-The Boron Trident changes the Voron Trident motion system with the below mods aiming to improve reliability and simplicity:
+The Boron Trident augments the motion system with the below mods aiming to improve reliability and simplicity:

 * CAN Bus
 * Umbilical